-Metre sticks can also be used to represent decimals.
-Measuring to the nearest millimetre is one thousandths of a metre.
-Centimetres are hundredths of a metre and decimetres are tenths of a metre.
+Meter sticks can also be used to represent decimals.
+Measuring to the nearest millimeter is one thousandths of a meter.
+Centimeters are hundredths of a meter and decimeters are tenths of a meter.

 Model decimals on grids and on number lines.